 - Employees hired to fill positions that are permanent or for an unspecified period.
-PERA membership is required as a condition of employment, even if the employee serves a probationary period. - Employees whose sole employment with your agency is in a shortterm position that is expected to be for more than six months. - Employees whose sole employment with you is in a single seasonal position that provides employment of more than 185 consecutive days in a 12-month period. - Persons appointed, employed or contracted to perform governmental functions that by law or local ordinance are required of a public officer including, but not limited to town and city clerks or treasurers; county auditors, treasurers, or recorders; and emergency management directors. - City managers, which includes chief administrative officers under Minn.
+PERA membership is required as a condition of employment, even if the employee serves a probationary period. - Employees whose sole employment with your agency is in a short-term position that is expected to be for more than six months. - Employees whose sole employment with you is in a single seasonal position that provides employment of more than six consecutive months. - Persons appointed, employed or contracted to perform governmental functions that by law or local ordinance are required of a public officer including, but not limited to town and city clerks or treasurers; county auditors, treasurers, or recorders; and emergency management directors. - City managers, which includes chief administrative officers under Minn.
 Stat. §353.028, must become DBP members on the first day of employment unless the individual chooses within the first six months of employment to instead join PERA's Defined Contribution Plan or to not participate in any PERA retirement plan.
 Refer to Optional Coverage in this chapter for more information about the election for DBP exclusion. - Physicians who do not exercise their option within the first 90 days of employment to be excluded from DBP coverage and instead join the Defined Contribution Plan.
 Refer to Optional Coverage in this chapter for more information. - Elected county sheriffs unless the person is drawing a retirement benefit from PERA's Defined Benefit Plan.
 (Effective July 1, 2010, county sheriffs who are drawing retirement benefits from the PERA Police and Fire Plan have the option to participate in the Defined Contribution Plan.
-Refer to Chapter 4 for more details.) and - Volunteer or on-call firefighters who do not receive credit in any of the following plans based on the service rendered as emergency firefighters: 1) a local relief association operating under Minnesota Statutes Chapter 424(a), 2) PERA's Statewide Volunteer Firefighter Retirement Plan, or 3) PERA's Defined Contribution Plan under Minnesota Statutes Chapter 353D.
+Refer to Chapter 4 for more details.) - Volunteer or on-call firefighters who do not receive credit in any of the following plans based on the service rendered as emergency firefighters: 1) a local relief association operating under Minnesota Statutes